Warsaw Entry Requirements

 Restricted Items

-- Cultural artifacts and antiques - items over 50 years old may require export permits from country of origin
+- Cultural goods/antiques - May require an export license from country of origin.

 Health Requirements